laidlaw42/Image2ICO/README.md

-# Image2ICO
+# Convert to ICO
-Converts PNG and JPEG to ICO format
+Janky GUI script to convert PNG and JPEG images to ICO format.